 - more general information about grid connect PV

-- Get an instant online solar quote or buy a solar power system for your home
+- Get a quick solar quote or buy a solar power system for your home

 Subsidies are also available for installing stand alone power systems under the Solar Credits program.